VirtusLab/git-machete/docs/source/cli/format.rst

 ======
 Note: there is no ``git machete format`` command as such; ``format`` is just a topic of ``git machete help``.

-The format of the definition file should be as follows:
+The format of the branch layout file should be as follows:

 .. code-block::